-As shown in Appendix D, in addition to the MECP (i.e., Environmental Assessment Branch [EAB] and relevant Regional Offices), municipal, provincial and federal government officials, government agencies, Indigenous communities, potentially affected and interested persons, and interest groups (see Appendix A) will be notified of the need for the project, the transmission alternatives being considered, the project study area and will be asked to provide comments.
-Each ministry, department or agency will be asked to provide comments with respect to potential concerns relating to their respective policies, mandates and/or jurisdictions.
+In addition to the MECP (i.e., generic e-mail and relevant Regional Offices), municipal, provincial and federal government officials, government agencies, Indigenous communities, potentially affected and interested persons, and interest groups (see Appendix D) will be notified of the need for the project, the transmission alternatives being considered, the project study area and will be asked to provide comments.
+Each ministry, department or agency will be asked to provide comments relating to their respective policies, mandates and/or jurisdictions.
 The proponent will also:

 - a.
 Issue a Notice of Commencement for the Class EA project. - b.
-Notify the Ministry of Municipal Affairs and Housing (MMAH) and local planning boards and all potentially affected and/or interested lower, upper or single-tier municipalities or separated cities and identify Official Plan provisions relevant to the project (such municipalities are to be considered as part of the "public").
+Notify the Ministry of Municipal Affairs and Housing (MMAH) and local planning boards and all potentially affected and/or interested lower, upper or single-tier municipalities or separated cities and identify Official Plan provisions relevant to the project (such municipalities are to be considered as part of the public").
 For potentially affected areas without municipal organization, notify local planning boards if they exist. - c.
 Notify any commissions or planning agencies where the study area includes any lands under their jurisdiction (e.g., Niagara Escarpment Commission) and comply with all applicable regulations or conservation plans. - d.
 Notify any conservation authority which has jurisdiction over watersheds that may be affected by the project. - e.
 Notify the Impact Assessment Agency of Canada (IAAC) or relevant federal department if federal lands, mandates or interests may be potentially impacted. - f.
 Notify any Indigenous communities or groups that may have lands or interests which may be potentially affected by the project.